j-jamshidi/AmpMap/README.md

 ## How it Works

-The pipeline is orchestrated by a `run.sh` script, which integrates several Python scripts and external bioinformatics tools.
+The pipeline is orchestrated by a `run.sh` script, which integrates two Python scripts and external bioinformatics tools.

 ### Configuration and Setup

 The `run.sh` script requires initial configuration of base directories, reference genome paths, and tool paths.

-* `RUNID`: Identifier for the current sequencing run.
+* `RUNID`: Identifier for the current sequencing run (the name of the folder with files to analyse).
 * `BASEDIR`: Root directory where raw BAM files and sample sheet are located.
 * `WORKDIR`: Directory for storing analysis results and intermediate files.
 * `REFERENCE_FASTA`: Path to the reference genome in FASTA format (e.g., GRCh38).